Huifang-Xu/PUFA-BD/README.md

 # Genetic Correlation
-Data description, scripts and result for conducting genetic correlation
+Data description, scripts and result for conducting genetic correlation and phenotypic correlation

 # Install LDSC
 LD Score Regression (LDSC) runs in Python, so you must first install LDSC and the associated dependent Python packages.